 Tell the nurses when you first go into hospital if you live alone, or if you might have difficulty managing after your operation.
-They can make plans to arrange convalescence or help you when you go home.
+They can make arrangements for help when you go home.

 Question about cancer?
 Contact our information nurse team